MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 Obviously, there are some similarities:

-1. initial value for empty list (`0` for `sum` and `1` in the case of `product`),
+1. initial value for an empty list (`0` for `sum` and `1` in the case of `product`),
-2. use a function and apply it to a element and recursive call to the rest of the list.
+2. use a function and apply it to an element and recursive call to the rest of the list.

-Let's do the generalized higher order function that also takes an inital value and a function for processing.
+Let's do the generalized higher order function that also takes an initial value and a function for processing.

 ```haskell
 process :: (a -> a -> a) -> a -> [a] -> a